-- The amount of bonus frequent flyer points offered.
-There are a number of generous offers in the Australian market, with some credit card providers offering bonus points up to the value of a $50 Myer gift card.
+- How many bonus frequent flyer points are offered?
+There are a number of generous offers in the Australian market, with some credit card providers offering bonus points up to the value of a $50 Myer gift card on signup.

-- Interest rate.
+- What’s the interest rate?
 This determines what your interest repayments will be, so it’s important to find an interest rate that is affordable within your budget.
-It’s best if you only make purchases that you know you can pay back within the interest free period, and carry no balance from one month to the other.
+It’s worthwhile to only make purchases that you know you can pay back within the interest-free period, and carry no balance from one month to the other.

-- Annual fee.
-This will offset some of the benefits and rewards that you earn with your reward points, so it may be worthwhile to ensure that your annual isn’t too high.
+- Is there an annual fee?
+This will offset some of the benefits and rewards that you earn with your reward points, so it may be worthwhile to ensure that your annual fee isn’t too high.

 - High annual fee.
-Most rewards and high level credit cards come with a high annual fee to facilitate all of the features they may come with.
-However, if you know your spending patterns and you know you’ll get more back in rewards, then the annual fee may not matter.
+Most rewards and high-level credit cards come with a high annual fee to facilitate all of the features they may come with.
+However, if you know your spending patterns will help you get more back in rewards, then the annual fee may not matter.
 Be mindful that some points are capped or expire.

 Things to avoid with credit cards that offer bonus points

 - Ignoring terms and conditions.
 Be mindful that these cards have terms and conditions as to how you earn those bonus points.
-This usually involves being approved by a certain time with your application, a minimum spend and no cash advances.
+This usually involves having your application approved by a certain time, a minimum spend and no cash advances.